Oladiran-Dani3l/memory-hearts/README.md

+## WEEK % TASK 5
+Added Moves Score Display to enhance the user enganement of the game.

 # **Match the Hearts - Valentine's Memory Game**

 Welcome to the **Match the Hearts** game!
 This is a fun, Valentine's-themed memory game where you flip cards to find matching pairs of love-themed messages.
 This project is designed to help you learn **HTML**, **CSS**, and **JavaScript** in a hands-on way.